dsa-review/notes/datastructures.md

 2. Depth-first traversal

 #### Breadth-first traversal
-Breadth first traversal focuses on traversing from right to left, for each level of a tree.
+Breadth first traversal focuses on traversing from left to right, for each level of a tree.

 <img src="./images/datastructures/bfs.png" alt="breadth first traversal" width="800"/>